Peeragogy/Peeragogy.github.io/workbook.md

 making decisions together is very rich and very meaningful for everybody.

-**D** This for us was like a workshop so that we also learn how to be more peeragogical, and I think we're extending it to all the domains of our life.
+**DM** This for us was like a workshop so that we also learn how to be more peeragogical, and I think we're extending it to all the domains of our life.
 I think this is really nice, it's almost like we are self­coaching each other in being more collaborative and this is a very good thing for us, as well.

-**P** As Lisa said developing this culture of collaboration in every environment and seeing every environment as an opportunity to learn together.
+**PRQ** As Lisa said developing this culture of collaboration in every environment and seeing every environment as an opportunity to learn together.

-**D** I think we're also spreading the culture of collaboration in some ways and this is also very beautiful to do that.
+**DM** I think we're also spreading the culture of collaboration in some ways and this is also very beautiful to do that.
 This is still an experience for us and we can also help to experience it by somehow interacting on what comes out of this project already and still is